inkscope/inkscope/inkscopeViz/Readme.md

-5. Create a virtual host named **inkScopeViz** in the folder */etc/apache2/sites-available* , create a file like *inkScopeViz.conf* with this content :
+5. Create a virtual host named **inkScopeViz** in the folder */etc/apache2/sites-available* , create a file *inkScopeViz.conf* with this content:

     <VirtualHost *:8080>
 	    ServerName  localhost